MittaAI/webwright/README.md

 # Webwright: The Ghost in Your Shell 👻💻

 Webwright is an AI-driven terminal shell.

-But Webwright is more than just a terminal shell - it's a transformative tool that's difficult to fully capture without experiencing it.

-Webwright isn't some feature-packed, revenue-driven tool.
-It's a no-nonsense, AI-powered terminal that gets shit done, plain and simple.
+But Webwright is more than just a terminal shell - it's a transformative tool that's difficult to fully capture without experiencing it, which gets shit done, plain and simple.

 In the early days of computing, the command-line was king.
-This is for the tinkerers who remember that raw power.
+This is for the tinkerers and hackers who remember that raw power.

 Webwright taps into that primal, user-first ethos.
-It's the ghost in your shell, an AI that speaks your language and understands your needs.
+It's a ghost in a shell, an AI that speaks your language and understands what your needs.

 With Webwright, you're in control.
 Generate code, manage projects, deploy apps, automate computer tasks - all from your terminal.
 It's the tool that puts the power back in your hands.